GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 - Recreate web sockets over HTTP.

-But, like all low-level web platform features, I'm more excited about the ideas I haven't thought of ourselves!
+But, like all low-level web platform features, I'm more excited about the ideas I haven't thought of myself!

 ## Try out request streams

 ### Enabling support during the origin trial phase

-Fetch request streams will be available as an origin trial in Chrome 85.
+Fetch request streams are available in an origin trial as of Chrome 85.
 The origin trial is expected to end in Chrome 87.

 {% include 'content/origin-trials.njk' %}